 It was just good timing that Chris’ idea was born right at the time when telecommunications technology was expanding, and the internet boom had arrived.

 “All the pieces came together.”

-But it took some work to allow those pieces to fit so that Chris could relocate his young family to Nelson.
+But it took some work to sandbox="allow-scripts allow-presentation allow-same-origin" those pieces to fit so that Chris could relocate his young family to Nelson.